 Development of the cost feasible roadway projects began by estimating the costs associated with each project in the roadway needs.
 As detailed in the Collier MPO 2045 LRTP Update Project Cost Development Methodology Technical Memorandum, planning-level costs were developed for each project phase including PD&E Study, preliminary engineering/design (PE), ROW, construction (CST), and environmental mitigation.
 The project phase costs were developed using the FDOT 2045 LRTP Cost Estimation Tool and recent roadway project costs within the County.
 The cost components were applied to individual roadway projects from the Needs Plan to develop the roadway cost feasible projects for the LRTP.
-Once projects were prioritized, the FDOT present-day cost inflation factors were applied to develop YOE costs for each project.
+Once projects were applied to develop YOE costs for each project.